naitik-golecha/Restauraunt-Agentic-Chatbot/README.md

 # FoodieSpot Restraunt Chatbot

-A converstational AI agent that helps in finding restraunts and manage reservations across mutiple locations.
+A converstational AI agent that helps in finding restaurants and manage reservations across mutiple locations.

 ## Features
 - Find restraunt by cuisine, location or availability